goat-farm/thefarm/README.md

 Howdy & welcome to the goat farm!

 TLDR -- super happy you found this weird little place.
 Please drop an intro on the Rising Stars page and check out our Barnyard Rules.
+Name dropping recommended for faster entry (srry bout it)

 Rising Stars is THE place to find your friends.
 Think of this post as a way to raise up that freak flag, watch it fly, and get inspired by everyone in the herd.
-RULEZ: keep it simple, you silly goose! let's start with nouns & adjectives (you know... people, places, things, and sprinkle in a little love).
+RULEZ: keep it simple, you silly goose!
+We could get started with nouns & adjectives (you know... people, places, things, and sprinkle in a little love).

 It could look something like this: